The Voice of Nepal: The Voice Kids

 The Voice of Kids is a junior version of The Voice of Nepal based on the original Dutch version.
 Digital auditions were opened in April 2021.
 Two coaches were also announced during the Grand Finale of The Voice of Nepal season 3.
 Prabisha Adhikari and Pramod Kharel were announced as the first two coaches of The Voice of Kids season 1.
 Raju Lama and Milan Newar were also announced through the official social media platforms of the show as the final two coaches.
 Contestants are required to be between the ages of 6 and 14.
-On February 24, 2023, it was announced that Sushant KC is the newest coach replacing Lama.
+On February 24, 2023, it was announced that Sushant KC is the newest coach replacing Raju Lama.
+The Voice of Kids Season 3 was announced by Social Media platform.
+In this season Chhewang Lama and Melina Rai entered as new Coaches replacing Sushant KC and Prabisha Adhikari from Season 2.
+On January 24, 2025, The digital audition was opened for season 4.
+This was officially announced during Voice of Nepal's Season 6 episode 3 of blind audition.